Chicken Marsala

 Instructions

-2. Over medium heat, add a Tbsp. of EVOO and cook pancetta until golden brown, remove to a paper towel lined plate.
+Over medium heat, add a Tbsp. of extra virgin olive oil and cook pancetta until golden brown, remove to a paper towel lined plate.

-3. Prepare flour mixture on a flat plate by seasoning flour with salt, pepper, paprika and garlic powder.
+Prepare flour mixture on a flat plate by seasoning flour with salt, pepper, garlic powder & paprika.

-5. Take each chicken breast and coat in flour, shaking excess off.
+Take each chicken breast and coat in flour, shaking excess off.
 Followed by the egg and finally in the breadcrumbs.
-Set aside until ready to cook.
+Set aside on a rack lined baking sheet until ready to cook.

-6. Heat the same skillet over medium heat and add EVOO and 1 TBS. butter.
+Heat the same skillet over medium heat and add 2 Tbsp. extra virgin olive oil and 2 Tbsp. butter.
 Once heated but not smoking, add chicken to the pan and cook for about 2-3 minutes each side until golden brown.
-Work in batches and set aside to a wire rimmed baking sheet when done.
+Work in batches and set aside to a fresh rack lined baking sheet.

-8. Remove from the heat, add Marsala wine, scrape up the brown bits with a wooden spoon and reduce for about 5 minutes.
-Add chicken stock, swirl in another TBS. butter, add chicken breasts back in and cook for about 3 minutes until cooked through.
+Remove from the heat, add Marsala wine, scrape up the brown bits with a wooden spoon and reduce for about 5 minutes.
+Add chicken stock, swirl in another Tbsp. of butter, add chicken breasts back in and cook for about 3 minutes until cooked through.